History of Abkhazia: Abkhazia from 1917 to 1921

+A temporary government headed by Alexander Shervashidze was installed in Sukhumi in March 1917 shortly after the February Revolution.
+Abkhazia joined the Union of the Peoples of the Northern Caucasus in September 1917.
+In November Abkhazia adopted a constitution and the Abkhaz People's Council was created with Simon Basaria as its head.
+The council was composed of the representatives of the population.

-The Bolshevik coup in October 1917 and the ensuing Russian Civil War forced the major national forces of South Caucasus – Armenia, Azerbaijan, and Georgia – to unite into fragile federative structures.
-Abkhaz leaders created, on November 8, 1917, their own post-revolutionary body, Abkhaz People's Council (APC), but Abkhazia became embroiled into a chaos of the civil unrest.
-It was torn between supporters of the short-lived Mountainous Republic of the Northern Caucasus, a pro-Bolshevik faction, a pro-Turkish nobility, and a pro-Georgian Menshevik group.
+By this time The Bolshevik 1917 October Revolution and the ensuing Russian Civil War forced the major national forces of South Caucasus – Armenia, Azerbaijan, and Georgia – to unite into fragile federative structures with the Transcaucasian Seim as the governing body.
+The Abkhaz People's Council was recognised by the Seim in February 1918 and an agreement was signed between the Abkhaz People's Council and the Georgian National Council, with both parties regarded as equals.

 In March 1918, local Bolsheviks under the leadership of Nestor Lakoba, a close associate of Joseph Stalin, capitalized on agrarian disturbances and, supported by the revolutionary peasant militias, kiaraz, won power in Sukhumi in April 1918.
 The Transcaucasian Democratic Federative Republic, which claimed the region as its part, sanctioned the suppression of the revolt and, on May 17, the National Guard of Georgia ousted the Bolshevik commune in Sukhumi.

 Meanwhile, a short-lived Transcaucasian federation came to an end and the independence of the Democratic Republic of Georgia (DRG) was proclaimed on May 26, 1918.
-On June 8, a delegation of the APC negotiated, in Tbilisi, the capital of Georgia, a union with Georgia, which gave autonomy to Abkhazia.
-All domestic affairs were to be under the jurisdiction of the APC, while the central government established the office of Minister of Abkhazian Affairs and the post of the Governor-General of Abkhazia.
+In early June the APC requested Georgian help to prevent general Denikin's Volunteer Army from entering Abkhazia.
+Treaties were signed on June 8 and 11 between the APC and Georgia which defined the political system and the areas of each party's sovereignty.
+All domestic affairs were to be under the jurisdiction of the APC, while the foreign affairs were to be the responsibility of Georgia.
+Its government established the office of Minister of Abkhazian Affairs and the post of the Governor-General of Abkhazia.
 Abkhaz deputies gained three of 28 seats preserved for ethnic minorities in Georgia's parliament.

+The tensions started almost immediately as the Georgian general Giorgi Mazniashvili was appointed General-governor of Abkhazia without the approval of APC.
+The council protested to the central government.
+A force of ethnic Abkhaz from Turkey headed by Jamalbek Marshan landed on June 27 and was supported by Alexander Shervashidze and Tatash Marshania.
+The fighting with the Georgian forces continued until August 15 when the Georgians won the battle near Mokva.
+Another treaty was signed on July 24 which made Abkhazia temporarily part of Georgia and on August 15 the APC was forcefully dissolved with some Abkhaz members sent to a prison in Tbilisi.
+The new elections were boycotted by ethnic Abkhaz and the new council was thus dominated by Georgians.